Fabito97/hng13-backend-profile-api/README.md

 ---

-## Licence
+## License
-This is free for use to anyone
+This project is free to use, modify, and distribute by anyone for any purpose.